-To the north of Zanzibar, only a 30 minute flight away, lies the largest of the satellite Zanzibar islands, Pemba Island.
-A favourite haunt for scuba divers, Pemba Island is renowned for its dive sites.
+Pemba Island lies to the north of Zanzibar, only a 30 minute flight away.
+This is the largest of the satellite Zanzibar islands.
+As a favourite haunt for scuba divers, Pemba Island is known for its dive sites.
 But it deserves to be on the “must see” list for other savvy travellers too.
 The beaches are pristine.